 Having a Roth Time of It

-So "Committed" is a simple concept of a movie as we are lead to wonder what the truth is.
-Is Celeste really suffering from the illusion of thinking she is a doctor and is in truth a patient or has someone arranged for her to go there to be kept at bay by Doctors who are doing there job or maybe the patients have taken over the asylum as the old saying goes.
-It is no spoiler to say that as discovering what is going on is the whole mystery of the movie and what we watch is this sort of game as Celeste tries to escape the madness she finds herself in whilst uncovering what is really going on at the institute.
-It is because "Committed" manages to sow a seed of doubt over what is what that it works as whilst not the greatest of movies the mystery of what the truth is keeps you involved.
+As such "Committed" is a simple movie as we are lead to wonder what the truth is?
+Is Celeste really suffering from the illusion of thinking she is a doctor and is in truth a patient?
+Maybe someone arranged for her to go there to be kept at bay by Doctors who are doing there job?
+Or maybe the patients have taken over the asylum as the old saying goes?
+It means that whilst you can expect some drama and danger towards the end of "Committed" the real entertainment comes from discovering what the situation is.
+And whilst you might guess what is going on quite quickly it throws in enough red herrings to make you doubt what you first think.

 What this all boils down to is that "Committed" might not be the honed movie you will see on the big screen but it has a good storyline and a sense of mystery about it which keeps you involved in a need to work out what is exactly what.